alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 ### WhatsApp

-Use ‘WhatsApp’ with an title case A. Do not use ‘Whatsapp’.
+Use 'WhatsApp' with an title case A. Do not use 'Whatsapp'.

 ### white paper

 Lower case.

 ### Widowed Parent's Allowance

 Title case.